0x4447/0x4447-cli-node-cucumber/README.md

 # est pretium nec.
 API_KEY=5db712b385afeacaa1ab2bcaba271483
 ```
-As you can see, the description will be nicely formatted, some variables will already filled based on the options set in the `app.json` file, then the rest is up to you.
+As you can see, the description will be nicely formatted, the varaiables with thefault values will be filled automatcially, and  the rest is up to you.

 ## Installation

-Install it as a global package, so you can use it through your system.
+You have to install `env-auto` as a global package with the following command

 ```bash
     $ npm install env-auto -g